kenrector/sigma-cpv-kit/README.md

 You can find many reference manuals at http://bitsavers.org/pdf/sds/sigma/cp-v/.

 Shut down CP-V with the ZAP keyin at the operator console.
 Don't quit out of simh while CP-V is up if you can help it.

-Save a backup of the cpvswap and cpvfiles files.
-You can restore them if something goes wrong.